Overview

 for the global assignment.

-factors come entirely from a collection of Template
+factors come entirely from a collection of Templates.
+By contrast,

 multiple submodels.
 There are also specialized models, such as the